tamglaeser/tamglaeser.github.io/books.md

 - _Fall of Giants_ by Ken Follett
 - _Three Men in a Boat_ by Jerome K. Jerome
 - _Winter of the World_ by Ken Follett
+- _How to Change Your Mind: The New Science of Psychedelics_ by Michael Pollan